 Dessert is always the best part of any meal, right?
 It’s our chance to indulge in a little something sweet and rich, and a great way to end a meal.
 There are lots of popular desserts to serve after a meal, and tiramisu is a great choice as it pairs well with any after dinner drink such as coffee, tea, wine, or even stout beer.

-Tiramisu is a yummy Italian dessert that is most known for its coffee and sometimes liquor soaked sponge cake and creamy mascarpone filling.
+While a tiramisu is normally made with soaked lady fingers, this cake mostly uses coffee-soaked sponge cake with creamy mascarpone filling.
 It is then topped off with a sprinkle of chocolate powder, chocolate shavings or espresso beans.

 I know people worry about serving cake for dessert since some cakes are a bit dry.
 Not to fear, this is not the case with this lovely, sweet treat!
 The mascarpone, which is an Italian style cream cheese with a bit of a bite, is paired here with American cream cheese to make a divinely rich, flavorful mousse that prevents this cake from being too dry.